hmcts/cath-prompts/product-requirements/ac-generator.md

     required: true
 ---

-As a BA, generate comprehensive acceptance criteria for the following user story:
+As a Business Analyst, generate comprehensive acceptance criteria for the following user story:
 User Story: {{user_story}}

 Instructions to follow:
 - Write acceptance criteria in "Given, When, Then" format.
-- Cover happy path, alternative paths, and error scenarios.
+- Cover the happy path, alternative paths, and error scenarios.
 - Ensure criteria are specific, measurable, and testable.
 - Include accessibility requirements where relevant.
 - Consider edge cases and boundary conditions.